 UNI.
 EXAM.
 DURATION: NO EXAM (EXT.
-VIVA-VOCE)

-COURSE PREREQUISITES: No Course Prerequisites
+VIVA-VOCE) COURSE PREREQUISITES: No Course Prerequisites COURSE OBJECTIVES: The teaching of this subject shall help the students:

-COURSE OBJECTIVES: The teaching of this subject shall help the students:
+COURSE OBJECTIVES: The teaching of this subject shall help the student

 - To be aware of basic principles applicable in various structural systems - To understand the Role and Importance of Structures in a Built Environment. - To create skill of applying the knowledge gained in building projects.

-- The predominantly pictorial nature of an Architect's language. - The physical-mechanical essence of the subject matter. - The orientation of all Architectural efforts to Form and Space - Learn various load distribution systems - Learn various structure Systems
+COURSE OUTCOMES: - The predominantly pictorial nature of an Architect's language. - The physical-mechanical essence of the subject matter. - The orientation of all Architectural efforts to Form and Space - Learn various load distribution systems - Learn various structure Systems